 Gas

 Repair category:

 Notes: The valuation assumes that the gas installation complies with current Gas Safe standards.

 Water, plumbing and bathroom fittings Repair category: Notes: No obvious or significant defects were noted to visible sections of plumbing.
-Sanitary fittings appear to be adequately maintained.
+Sanitary fittings are modern and appear well presented.